 Where can I get more information?

 Some of the description of SQ3R came from this Wikipedia entry.
 While not a source we would recommend if writing a research paper, it offers an overview of the SQ3R method, including historical context and links to additional SQ3R resources.
+Please also consider watching our Reading Actively video featured on our Learning Commons YouTube channel.
 For examples of annotated bibliographies, you may want to visit the Purdue Online Writing Lab site.